Ngaio Health

 Picture

 Left box shows healthy trabecular bone, strong yet porous and designed to absorb load, but also prone to developing micro-fractures with repeated compression, especially without proper recovery.
-Right box shows thinner, weakened bone, as seen with age-related changes or conditions like osteoporosis.
+Right box shows thinner, weakened bone, as seen with conditions like osteoporosis.

 Changes in the endplates

-The endplates, which sit between the disc and the bone, act like nutrient gateways.
+The endplates, which sit between the disc and the bone, act like nutrient gateways through diffusion.
 In youth, this gateway is supported by a richer blood supply that gradually recedes with age.
 In the mature spine, nutrients diffuse more slowly through the endplate into the central disc.

 Picture